 The free version of Tandem offers a lot.
 You can definitely find a good language partner and practice a language using the app without paying anything.

-Those that really enjoy the app and plan to use it seriously for an extended period of time might find it worth it to purchase the pro version.
+Those who really enjoy the app and plan to use it seriously for an extended period of time might find it worth it to purchase the pro version.
 Tandem Pro is available for*:

 Subscription PeriodMonthly PriceTotal Price